All Rights Are Individual

 Human freedom is the omission of state coercion and governmental force.

-Human freedom in this sense, the actual sense, guarantees you nothing much of anything at all: neither success, nor wealth, nor a universal basic income, nor clothing, nor shelter, nor food, nor healthcare, nor education, nor a level playing field, nor a level training field, nor even an equal opportunity.
+Human freedom in this sense, the actual sense, guarantees you nothing much of anything: neither success, nor wealth, nor a universal basic income, nor clothing, nor shelter, nor food, nor healthcare, nor education, nor a level playing field, nor a level training field, nor even an equal opportunity.
 (This last thing is as crucial as it’s crucially gotten wrong.)

 That is the one and only thing which true human freedom assures each of us: that we are left alone, free from government compulsion, coercion, force.

-Everything else that human-beings need to survive and prosper, whether food, clothing, shelter, income, healthcare, education, money, and all the rest, comes about not by right, since nature doesn’t assure any creature (the human creature included) of automatic survival or prosperity, but by voluntary, consensual human action and interaction — all of which is another way of saying: human cooperation freely engaged in — free from authoritarian coercion, free from state force.
+Everything else that human-beings need to survive and prosper, whether food, clothing, shelter, transportation, income, healthcare, education, money, and all the rest, comes about not by right, since nature doesn’t assure any creature (the human creature included) of automatic survival or prosperity, but by our own work and by voluntary, consensual human action and interaction — all of which is another way of saying: human cooperation freely engaged in — free from authoritarian coercion, free from state force.

-This order of affairs is also called slavery, which, incidentally, is still to this day legally practiced in many different countries around the world — countries whose governments are often praised by western elites like Bill Gates, Hillary Clinton, Bill Clinton, George Bush, Hillary Clinton, Donald Trump, Barack Obama, Barack Obama’s “Director of Communications” Anita Dunn (and her husband, who was one of Obama’s lawyers), Joe Biden, and of course Canadian Prime Minister Justin Trudeau, who infamously spoke out in public about how much he admires China’s “top-down style of government.”
+This order of affairs is best known by a more popular moniker: slavery — which, incidentally, is to this day legally practiced in many different countries around the world — countries whose governments are often praised by western elites like Bill Gates, Hillary Clinton, Bill Clinton, George Bush, Donald Trump, Barack Obama, Barack Obama’s “Director of Communications” Anita Dunn (and her husband, who was one of Obama’s lawyers), Kamala Harris, Joe Biden, and of course Canadian Prime Minister Justin Trudeau, who infamously spoke out in public about how much he admires China’s “top-down style of government.”

 The following is from World Population Review: